cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 end
 ```

-The resulting effect is that when the block is some kind of a conduit, nothing happens.
+The resulting effect is that when the block is some kind of conduit, nothing happens.
 When it is something different, the `block.enabled = intake` expression is evaluated,
 changing wrong block's state.